rloadd/on_arc/README.md

 ## Dummy third app

-It could be interesting to receive those "post" that the callbacker sends back to the customer application, even if they are corresponding to a tests like the mentioned above.
-For that reason, we have included a dummy callback receiver that logs any POST sent back to 0.0.0.0:9000 from ARC.
+It could be interesting to receive those "post" that the callbacker sends back to the customer application, even if they are corresponding to a tests (previous section).
+For that reason, we have included a dummy callback receiver that logs to console any POST sent back to 0.0.0.0:9000 from ARC.

 Why 0.0.0.0:9000 ?
 Just because this endpoint is for now hardcoded and we are trying to test directly from uploaded branches.